7 Layer Taco Dip

 Additions and Variations

 Add meat.
-To add protein and make this dip more filling, add a layer of seasoned ground beef after the refried beans and before the layer of guacamole.
+To add protein and make this dip more filling, add a layer of seasoned ground beef after the beans and before the layer of guacamole.

 Make it spicy.
 To add a little spice to this dip, season the beans with a bit of cayenne pepper, use Pico de Gallo instead of diced tomatoes, or add a layer of jalapenos.